KyleMBoomer/art-collector/README.md

 ## Installation Instructions
 ### To start the app
-- [ ]  Clone down the repository onto your local machine using "git clone https://github.com/KyleMBoomer/art-collector"
+- [ ]  Clone down the repository onto your local machine using `git clone https://github.com/KyleMBoomer/art-collector`
-- [ ]  Once cloned down, cd into the direction and install dependencies by running "npm install"
+- [ ]  Once cloned down, cd into the direction and install dependencies by running `npm install`
-- [ ]  Run "npm start" then visit the local host to view the application in your browser.
+- [ ]  Run `npm start` then visit the local host to view the application in your browser.

 ### To test with Cypress
-- [ ]  Run "npm run cy:open #" then visit the local host to view the application in your browser.
+- [ ]  Run `npm run cy:open #` then visit the local host to view the application in your browser.
 - [ ]  Click E2E testing
 - [ ]  Click Start E2E Testing in Chrome